YouriLangh/MsC-FedSSL/Diary of Results.md

 > This might need to be somewhere:
-> [[Feedback-Driven Pseudo-Label Reliability Assessment.
+> [[(A) Feedback-Driven Pseudo-Label Reliability Assessment.
 Redefining Thresholding for Semi-Supervised Semantic Segmentation]] Does mention that the model degradation due to choice of confidence threshold does not follow a consistent pattern.
 "As labeled dataset size decreases, the optimal threshold becomes increasingly unpredictable"